Avellb2c/origin-instavell/README.md

 # ez-instavell
- Easy selector drivers and applications for automation instalation from server or local directory
+ Easy selector drivers and applications for automation of instalation from server or local directory on WINDOWS only